 Assessment includes a review of available information and identification of additional information that is needed to complete the assessment of a situation.
 Assessment also includes consideration of the needs of affected individuals balanced against the University community’s needs, the legal and ethical parameters of institutional action and inaction, and compliance with institutional policies and procedures.
 The determination of appropriate resources and responses includes identification of the offices and/or individuals that will coordinate the response, be actively involved in the response, or need to be advised of the situation and response.
 Situations that are not quickly resolved may require continued monitoring and assessment.
 Following resolution of a situation, there may be a need to evaluate the level and effectiveness of response, the impact of an outcome on individuals, groups, departments, and the University as a whole, and any implications for changes in policies, practices, or procedures.

-The team is coordinated by the Dean of Students and currently includes representatives of the Offices of Student Conduct; General Counsel; Provost; Counseling and Testing; Safety and Transportation; Residence Life, Housing and Dining Services; and Case Worker.
+The team is coordinated by the Dean of Students and currently includes representatives of the Offices of Student Conduct; General Counsel; Provost; Counseling and Testing; Safety and Transportation; Residence Life, Housing and Dining Services; Case Worker; Institutional Equity and Compliance; and two faculty representatives.

-The team meets weekly, currently at 10:00 AM every Wednesday in Plaster Student Union 415 when classes are in session.
+The team meets weekly at 10:00 AM every Wednesday when classes are in session.
 The agenda is fluid and is coordinated by the Dean of Students.